Case Study: Enterprise Architecture Framework

-Spurred on by digital, collaboration and cloud trends many education providers are embarking on ambitious ICT projects that will change the way education services are delivered.
+Spurred on by the potential benefits in collaboration and cloud technologies many education providers are embarking on ambitious ICT projects that will change the way education services are delivered.
 However, rushing headlong into these transformation projects can often fail to deliver against expectations.

-Like many education establishments the client did not have an Enterprise Architect.
-This is a specialised senior role and is often a challenge for a cost conscious organisation to justify as an ongoing inhouse capability.
-The client engaged Business Aspect – which brought deep Enterprise Architecture in education experience – to create a framework tailored to their pragmatically scoped needs of a defined approach and articulation of the value of establishing an EA capability.
+The client engaged Business Aspect – which brought deep experience delivering Enterprise Architecture to education providers – to create an EA framework tailored to their needs of a defined approach and articulation of the value of establishing an EA capability.

-- Define an Enterprise Architecture framework specific to tertiary education that is pragmatic and outcome focused yet addressing strategic decision makers' needs;
+- Define an Enterprise Architecture framework specific to tertiary education that is pragmatic and outcome focused and addresses strategic decision makers' needs;

 - Articulate the value of Enterprise Architecture to non-technical leadership.